 Any hint on the airline you work for?

 One of the big ones.

-What did your co-workers think of you writing this book?
+What did your coworkers think of you writing this book?

 I don’t know that most of them even know I’ve written a book.
 And if they do know, they probably just assume I’m still writing it.
 I’ve been talking about writing this book for years.

-Did your airline know and were there any restrictions placed on you?
+Did your airline know, and were there any restrictions placed on you?

 I didn’t ask for their permission to write the book, and I certainly didn’t call anyone up at headquarters to make an announcement about it either.
 Flight attendants learn to lay low very early on in their careers.
 But I’ve been blogging about flying for a long time.
 I’m fairly certain they know who I am.
-Just keep in mind my book is not an airline expose.
+Just keep in mind my book is not an airline exposé.
 It’s about what it’s like to be a flight attendant.
-It doesn’t really matter who we work for, the job is pretty much the same wherever you go.
-Plus half of the book takes place on the ground because it’s not just a job, it’s a lifestyle.
+It doesn’t really matter who we work for; the job is pretty much the same wherever you go.
+Plus half of the book takes place on the ground, because it’s not just a job, it’s a lifestyle.
 That’s what I set out to write about.
 Plus, there are so many misconceptions about flight attendants I decided to set the record straight.